jordan7186/jordan7186.github.io/_news/announcement_10.md

 related_posts: false
 ---

 The paper "Turbo-CF: Matrix Decomposition-Free Graph Filtering for Fast Recommendation” was **accepted** in **SIGIR 2024 (Short track)**, where I participated as the second author by participating in the experiments (e.g., runtime measurements, baselines) and writing.
 Thanks to all the co-authors and the reviewers!
-The paper will be available soon.
+The paper is available [here](https://arxiv.org/abs/2404.14243).